 We hold monthly PTA meetings, where all parents are welcome to attend and take part in a discussion about school-related issues together with participating teacher representatives.

 Every parent who enrolls a student at the European School is automatically a member of the PTA.
 In order to efficiently coordinate and carry out PTA projects, a new PTA Committee is elected every school year.
-At the European School, we have three PTA Committees – Georgian, IB, and AHS committees.
+At the European School, we have four PTA Committees –IB, AHS, Georgian Program, European Kindergarten committees.
 Each is led by a Chairperson who is elected as a representative of the parents for a one year term.

 There are many ways to get involved in the PTA and we are always looking for new ideas.
 Please join us or contact the coordinators for more information.